nebulaOW/nebulaOW.github.io/_posts/2021-01-16-DirectionIndicator.md

   - Tools
 ---

+### Installation:
 Copy the contents below and paste into your live map.

+### Customization:
 To toggle the HUD on/off, use any *Spray*.

 To change the hotkey, look in the *conditions* section of the rule named *HUD*.
 There will be a disabled condition that you can modify.
 Be sure to enable that condition and disable the *Spray* condition above it.

 ```